andrew/ultimate-awesome/README.md

 - [awesome-oceanography](https://github.com/awesomelistsio/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-qa](https://github.com/awesomelistsio/awesome-qa) - A curated list of awesome Quality Assurance (QA) tools, frameworks, communities, and resources.
 - [awesome-substack](https://github.com/awesomelistsio/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
-- [awesome-wordpress-headless](https://github.com/awesomelistsio/awesome-wordpress-headless) - A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.
 - [awesome-zig](https://github.com/awesomelistsio/awesome-zig) - A curated list of tools, libraries, frameworks, compilers, build systems, learning resources, and real-world projects for Zig.
 - [awesome-mcp-servers](https://github.com/ayaanjan76/awesome-mcp-servers) - 🚀 Explore a curated collection of top Model Context Protocol (MCP) servers for seamless connectivity and enhanced experiences in your projects.
 - [awesome-code-tools](https://github.com/bar9/awesome-code-tools) - A curated list of awesome tools, resources and workflow tips for coding.